 The Gosport Ferry provides fast shuttle services from nearby Gosport Ferry pontoon to the popular Gunwharf Quays with its designer outlets, bowling alley, cinema, restaurants and bars.

-Endeavour Quay offers a comprehensive refit, maintenance and repair facility for commercial vessels and private sailing and power craft up to 40 metres LOA or 180 tonnes.
-Part of Gosport Marina, Endeavour Quay is also renown for providing service and support for major yacht race projects.
+Endeavour Quay offers a comprehensive refit maintenance and repair facility for commercial vessels and private sailing and power craft up to 40 metres LOA or 180 tonnes.
+Part of Gosport Marina, Endeavour Quay is also renowned for providing service and support for major yacht race projects.
 Supporting the yard’s lifting and storage services is a comprehensive range of independent onsite marine service tenants and a chandlery.
-The yard also welcomes owner’s contractors onto the site as part of its ‘open yard policy’.
+The yard also we lcomes owner’s contractors onto the site as part of its ‘open yard policy’.

 Endeavour Quay offers easy access to The Solent and English Channel, with no air draft restriction.
-There is 90m of serviced waiting pontoons, a 30m long and 8.5m wide lifting dock, and a 180 tonne travel hoist.
+There is 130m of deep water pontoons, a 30mlong and 8.8m wide lifting dock, and a 180 tonne travel hoist.

 Royal Clarence Marina

-Royal Clarence Marina lies within a deep water basin fronting the Royal Navy’s former victualling yard, is less that 10 minutes from the entrance to Portsmouth Harbour and close to Gosport town Centre.
+Royal Clarence Marina lies within a deep water basin fronting the Royal Navy’s former victualling yard, tucked inside Portsmouth Harbour.
+It’s less than 10 minutes from the entrance to Portsmouth Harbour and close to Gosport town Centre.